Carnegie Mellon University

 Education & Outreach

-The impact of our research efforts can only be sustained by a diverse workforce trained at the intersection of AI and human decision science.
+The impact of our research efforts can only be sustained by a workforce trained at the intersection of AI and human decision science.
 To that end, we are reforming training and upskilling by creating interdisciplinary curricula at the intersection of AI and liberal arts in partnership with universities, community colleges, and K-12 schools.
-The institute also provides AI enrichment and leadership activities for under-represented students along with public engagement initiatives designed to raise awareness of AI’s societal impacts.
+The institute also provides AI enrichment and leadership activities for students along with public engagement initiatives designed to raise awareness of AI’s societal impacts.

 Education & Workforce Development